inrupt/etl-tutorial/README.md

-information contained in a vocabulary (it can actually be configured to generate a website per human-language, meaning if our vocabularies have descriptive meta-data in English, French, Spanish, etc., Widoco can generate websites in each of those languages).
+information contained in a vocabulary (it can actually be configured to generate a website per human-language, meaning if our vocabularies have descriptive meta-data in English, French, Spanish, etc., Widoco can generate websites in each of those languages, with very convenient links between them all).

 **_Note_**: Widoco is a Java application, and requires Java version 8 or higher to be installed on your machine.
 See